sakshar/AWinK/README.md

 # Execution

-Open the terminal and follow the steps below to run RAmbler from scratch:
+Open the terminal and follow the steps below to run AWinK from scratch:
 <pre>
   cd ~
   git clone https://github.com/anonymous/AWinK.git